Is Acacia Wood Outdoor Furniture Good For Your Home?

 Beautiful wood grain patterns – While acacia wood is a light wood to work with, it still has unique features that make one piece of furniture stand out from a competing option.
 This is because acacia has a variety of grain patterns from light and smooth to bold and striking.

-Outdoor acacia wood chairs table on deckOf course, nothing is perfect and even acacia wood outdoor furniture comes with some cons to consider.
-These are a few things that you’ll want to keep in mind when you’re considering acacia wood outdoor furniture.
+Of course, nothing is perfect and even acacia wood outdoor furniture comes with some cons to consider.
+These are a few things that youโ€™ll want to keep in mind when youโ€™re considering acacia wood outdoor furniture.

 Needs care – For one, acacia wood does take a fairly intensive degree of care if you want it to look good and last for a long time.
-We’ll take a deeper look at the care of acacia wood outdoor furniture in a moment.
+Weโ€™ll take a deeper look at the care of acacia wood outdoor furniture in a moment.

 Doesn’t do well in hot climates – Another thing to consider is the climate in your area and if you have a fairly temperate or colder climate.
-If you want to use acacia wood in a hot climate it is likely to warp the wood.
+If you want to use acacia in a hot climate it is likely to warp the wood.
 This can be especially problematic if you live in a climate that has hot snaps that would cause the wood to suddenly warp.

-Can lose original color – Finally, acacia wood tends to darken over time, especially when it’s exposed to light and air, which it inevitably is as outdoor furniture.
+Can lose original color – Finally, acacia wood tends to darken over time, especially when itโ€™s exposed to light and air, which it inevitably is as outdoor furniture.
+The best way to make sure that your acacia outdoor furniture ages as uniformly as possible, you can rotate your outdoor furniture regularly.

-Acacia Wood Outdoor Furniture Care
+Acacia Furniture Care

-As we said earlier, acacia wood outdoor furniture takes a bit of maintenance to upkeep if you want to make sure you’re furniture continues looking like new.
+As we said earlier, acacia wood outdoor furniture takes a bit of maintenance to upkeep if you want to make sure youโ€™re furniture continues looking like new.
 For a more maintenance free option see our aluminum vs steel patio furniture article.

-First and foremost, you’ll want to keep up with the regular cleaning of the furniture.
-You can do this by taking a damp rag and wiping the dust off the furniture so it doesn’t build up.
-This is great for making sure the wood doesn’t get dry and crack.
+Here, weโ€™ll break down what you need to know about taking care of your acacia wood outdoor furniture.
+First and foremost, youโ€™ll want to keep up with the regular cleaning of the furniture.
+You can do this by taking a damp rag and wiping the dust off the furniture so it doesnโ€™t build up.
+This is great for making sure the wood doesnโ€™t get dry and crack.

-If your furniture gets wet, you’ll want to address this right away too.
-To start off, you’ll want to wash the spot where something was splashed to remove any residual mess.
+If your furniture gets wet, youโ€™ll want to address this right away too.
+To start off, youโ€™ll want to wash the spot where something was splashed to remove any residual mess.
 Then, use a clean cloth to dry the area.
+As for washing the furniture, youโ€™ll want to use warm water and mild soap on a clean cloth.
+This will help handle any mess that comes your way without being too harsh and damaging your outdoor furniture.

-Oil for Acacia Wood Outdoor Furniture
+Oil for Acacia Furniture

 Acacia outdoor chair table set with cushionsSee this 3 piece set of acacia outdoor chairs and table with cushions at Amazon [sponsored link]